PODCAST "The Bulletin"

 Theme: Brotéria

-Guest: P. Manuel Cardoso, SJ Jesuit since 2006, holds a master's in Theology from Centre Sèvres and in Political Studies from the École des hautes études en sciences sociales (EHESS), Paris.
+Guest: P. Manuel Cardoso, SJ Jesuit since 2006, holds a master's degree in Theology from Centre Sèvres and in Political Studies from the École des hautes études en sciences sociales (EHESS), Paris.
 He recently completed a doctorate on the public policies of Thomas Hobbes, also at EHESS.
 He is currently the general director of Brotéria.

 Episode 26, 2024